doda25-team6/operation/README.md

 git tag v0.1.1
 git push origin v0.1.1
 ```
-This triggers the `release-image.yml` workflow, which can be observed in each repository’s Actions tab.
+This triggers the `release-image.yml` workflow, which can be observed in each repository's Actions tab.

 ### Pulling the Published Images
 After the workflow completes successfully, the generated images become available on GHCR and can be pulled locally: